Managing Back Pain During Pregnancy

 Back pain can occasionally be felt in the first trimester, but it is far more common in the second and third trimesters.
 Some women can also experience back pain afterwards, particularly around the coccyx (coccydynia) and sacrum if it was a traumatic or difficult birth that required intervention.
 This is known as post-partum back pain.
 Pregnancy back pain is generally defined as either posterior pelvic pain or lower back/lumbar pain.

-You May Also Like:7 Tips for Sleeping With Back Pain
+You May Also Like:9 Tips for Avoiding Back Pain Caused by Yard Work

 Related Search Topics (Ads):